Bringing scholars from around the Southeast to UTK

 The fellowship carries a stipend of $750/week, and also covers one-time round-trip travel costs to and from Knoxville (up to $500).
 Recipients of the fellowship are responsible for making their own housing accommodations for their stay.
 See below for suggestions of housing resources and other information.
 The Marco Institute will gladly place fellows in contact with the UT Housing Office upon request.

 How to Apply:

-Applicants may request a residency period of one to eight weeks between December 1, 2019, and July 31, 2020.
+The term of the fellowship is generally between one and four weeks, to be undertaken between December 1 and July 31.
 Applications will be evaluated by the Lindsay Young Fellowship Committee, which will also make final determinations on the duration of the award.

-To apply, please send the following documents as electronic attachments to the Marco Institute for Medieval and Renaissance Studies at firstname.lastname@example.org:
+To apply, please send the following documents as electronic attachments to the Marco Institute at email@example.com:

 1. Lindsay Young Fellowship application cover page, downloadable here:

 2. The following documents, combined into a single PDF file:

 - A short description of your project.
 (750 words or less)